 The 1987 election doesn’t immediately suggest itself as a vote that changed Australia.
-It did not bring a new government to office.
-It did not see a large swing to either of the parties.
-It did not see many seats change hands.
+It didn’t bring a new government to office.
+It didn’t involve a large swing to either of the parties.
+It didn’t see many seats change hands.
 Yet it was arguably the most significant election of the 1980s and one of the most consequential in the last quarter of the twentieth century.

 This was the election that announced, once and for all, that the Australian Labor Party under prime minister Bob Hawke was ruled by a hard pragmatism and a determination to do “whatever it takes” to win.
 Labor had never before won three federal elections in a row.
-The election was hardly less significant for the Coalition parties: it was the decade’s “New Right” election, the contest most affected by the radical conservative revolt during the two years that preceded the election.
+The election was hardly less significant for the Coalition parties: it was the decade’s “New Right” election, the contest most affected by the radical conservative revolt.

-The contest is most commonly associated with the push by Joh Bjelke-Petersen, Queensland’s National Party premier, to transfer to federal politics and seize the prime ministership.
-But those ambitions were not only a product of Bjelke-Petersen’s own instability and the eccentricities of Queensland politics; they also reflected the New Right’s outflanking of the federal leader of the Liberal Party, John Howard, and of mainstream conservative politics more generally during 1985–87.
+The election is most commonly associated with the push by Joh Bjelke-Petersen, Queensland’s National Party premier, to transfer to federal politics and seize the prime ministership.
+But those ambitions were not only a product of Bjelke-Petersen’s own instability and the eccentricities of Queensland politics; they also reflected how the New Right had outflanked the federal leader of the Liberal Party, John Howard, and mainstream conservative politics more generally, during 1985–87.

 The most significant effect of the New Right’s campaign was to help extend Labor Party rule for almost another decade.
 It was not until the defeat of Liberal leader John Hewson’s Fightback! campaign in 1993 that the New Right genie was returned to its bottle.